-Yellow passion fruit is one variety of Passiflora edulis which is a genus of Pasiflora.
-This species of passion flower is native to Brazil.
+Yellow passion fruit is one variety of Passiflora edulis, a genus of Pasiflora that is native to Brazil.
+This species of passion flower offers numerous amazing benefits from boosting immune health to improving digestion.

 Is Yellow Passion Fruit Edible?

 The plant blooms a single white and purple flower.
-Then the vine produces the yellow passion fruit which is edible.
-The fruit starts our green but turns to a bright yellow as it matures.
+Then the passionfruit vine produces the yellow edible fruits.
+The fruits start out green but turn to a bright yellow colar as they mature.

 The skin is like a hard thick yellow shell.
-The skin can be crushed and used in powdered form.
+It can be crushed and used in powdered form.
 However, it is the pulp and dried flowers of the plant that are commonly consumed.

 The inside is filled with a yellow juicy pulp that covers dark brown seeds.
 Passion fruit is biologically a berry.